Configuration Backup and Restore

 It is recommended that you regularly perform configuration backup for every backup server in the backup infrastructure.
 Periodic configuration backups reduce the risk of data loss and minimize the administrative overhead if any problem with backup servers occurs.

-You must not back up the backup server configuration using backup jobs in Veeam Backup & Replication.
+It is not recommended to back up the backup server configuration using backup jobs in Veeam Backup & Replication.
 For backup, Veeam Backup & Replication uses VM snapshots.
 During snapshot creation and commit, the VM freezes for some time, which can potentially lead to the following consequences:

 - Disconnection from the configuration database.
-For more information, see https://www.veeam.com/kb1681.
+For more information, see the Veeam KB1681 article.

 - Disconnection from remote Veeam Backup & Replication agents.

-- Disconnection from network storages (for example, storages presented via iSCSI) and so on.
+- Disconnection from network storage (for example, storage presented through iSCSI) and so on.

 For this reason, you must always use the configuration backup functionality to back up and restore configuration of the backup server.